ArmsTech/udacity/linux_server_configuration/README.md

 Server Configuration
 --------------------

-Append the hostname to the localhost line in `/etc/hosts`.
+Append the hostname to the localhost line in `/etc/hosts` to fix sudo error: `sudo: unable to resolve host (none)`.

 ```console
 root@ip-10-20-26-132:~# hostname